Eigenvalue Mapping-based Discretization of the Generalized Super-Twisting Algorithm: Introduction

 \section{Introduction}

 The super twisting algorithm (STA) has been widely used in the field of robust nonlinear control and observation in recent years.\cite{levant2003higher,cao2022adaptive,zhang2022robust} It is effective in suppressing the chattering while at the same time preserving the good properties of the first-order sliding mode control.
-As the second-order sliding mode control, it only requires the sliding variable's information, making it very popular.
-To improve the robustness and convergence velocity of STA when the system state is far away from the origin, Moreno \cite{moreno2009linear} proposed the generalized super-twisting algorithm (GSTA), which includes additional linear correction terms on the basis of the standard STA.
-Besides, the GSTA can also handle state-dependent disturbances, not just time-dependent disturbances.\cite{castillo2018super,borlaug2022generalized} Since most controllers are implemented in a digital environment, some kind of discretization is necessary.
-The most commonly applied discretization scheme is the explicit Euler method.\cite{yan2015discretization,brogliato2021digital} However, applying this approach to discontinue algorithms such as GSTA yields discretization chattering, i.e., self-sustaining oscillations in the systems output and state variables, which degrade the control performance.
-In recent years, several novel discretization methods have been successfully implemented in STA and related algorithms, like the implicit Euler method\cite{brogliato2019implicit,xiong2020discrete}, the semi-implicit Euler method \cite{xiong2021discrete} and the eigenvalue mapping-based method.\cite{koch2019discrete,koch2019discretization,eisenzopf2021adaptive} These discretization methods has been illustrated theoretically and experimentally to attenuate the discretization chattering.\cite{koch2019discrete,huber2019lyapunov,huber2016implicit} To the best knowledge of the authors, the discretization of GSTA has not yet been addressed in the literature.
+As the second-order sliding mode control (SMC), it only requires the sliding variable's information, making it very popular.
+To improve the robustness and convergence velocity of STA when the system state is far away from the origin, Moreno et al. \cite{moreno2009linear} proposed the generalized super-twisting algorithm (GSTA), which includes additional linear correction terms on the basis of the standard STA.
+Besides, GSTA can also handle state-dependent disturbances, not just time-dependent disturbances.\cite{castillo2018super,borlaug2022generalized}

-In this work, the eigenvalue mapping-based discretization method is extended to GSTA.
-It relies on the discretization of the solution of the continuous-time GSTA and thus also does not suffer from the discretization chattering problem.
-Furthermore, it is demonstrated that the discrete controller is insensitive to an overestimation of the control gains and large sampling time.
-Additionally, the discrete controller is given in explicit recursion, guaranteeing a straightforward implementation in real applications.
-With the help of the genetic algorithm, a Lyapunov function is founded to prove the origin of the unperturbed closed-loop system is globally asymptotic stable (GAS).
-Compared to the Lyapunov function proposed in \cite{wetzlinger2019semi}, the proposed one allows smaller control gains to ensure GAS.